mk-fg/rst-icalendar-event-tracker/cal.rst

     With a one-off (not "every X") timestamp, ``:feed-rss:`` is not used, unless ``:feed-check-for:`` interval (same as ``:duration:``) is specified for it or in the common config section, during/after which checks will be made.

+- Some Important Event

+  :ts: 2018-11-30 12:00
+  :note-ts: dnote
+  :dnote-icon: alarm

+  Note: desktop notification will be issued at the time, with specified before/after time-window parameters (see above) and notification parameters.

+- Important Recurring Event

+  :ts: every 19th-21st
+  :ts: every 23rd
+  :note-ts: dnote
+  :note-ts-interval: 7d

+  Note:

+    ``:note-ts-interval:`` will make sure that only one notification is issued for the whole timespan, even if it's discontinuous like that (4 separate days).

+    Default interval is 0 - i.e. separate notification will be issued for evey ``:ts:`` or timespan.